 Carlo Petrini’s protest against the opening of a McDonald’s fast food restaurant in Rome in 1986 gave rise to the Slow Food organization.
 Advocating a cultural shift toward slowing down life’s pace, the Slow Movement spilled over into other areas, such as Cittaslow (Slow Cities), Slow Living, Slow Travel, and Slow Design.

 According to the Centre for Sustainable Fashion, UK, Kate Fletcher coined the term Slow Fashion in 2007, describing it as “not a seasonal trend that comes and goes like animal print, but a sustainable fashion movement that is gaining momentum”.
 The aim is to slow the pace of fashion production down to a supportable level, encouraging conscious consumerism over conspicuous consumption, emphasizing quality over quantity, while providing choice, information, cultural diversity and identity.
-Influential fashion consultant Julie Gilhart, sees conscious consumerism as “a reminder that [our] consuming affects humanity and the world at large”.
+Influential fashion consultant Julie Gilhart, sees conscious consumerism as “a reminder that

 And this new approach to fashion is gaining tract.
 Fashion capital New York is taking the lead through its new “Made in NY” initiative to support local manufacture and help emerging designers produce locally.
 Yes, globalized, mass production of clothing is fast and inexpensive, but the moral and human cost of outsourcing is indefensible.

 So how can we participate?
 By